 Funded by the National Fish and Wildlife Federation, American Bird Conservancy and the Corporate Wetland Restoration Partnership, the project partners restored nearly one mile of beach in segments that include southern Reeds Beach, Cooks Beach, Kimble Beach, and possibly northern Pierces Point.
 This project is an ecological restoration project with beach design and specifications based on creating suitable habitat for horseshoe crabs.

-The project will be carried out by a partnership which includes American Littoral Society, The Wetlands Institute, LJ Niles Associates, Dianne Daly CEP, New Jersey Department of Environmental Protection, The Richard Stockton College of NJ Coastal Research Center, and Middle Township.
+The project will be carried out by a partnership which includes American Littoral Society, The Wetlands Institute, LJ Niles Associates, Dianne Daly CEP, New Jersey Department of Environmental Protection, The Stockton University Coastal Research Center, and Middle Township.

 Resources: Project Details – Especially for Residents

 Delaware Bay Emergency Rubble Removal and Beach Nourishment Project

 The wrath of Hurricane Sandy has unfortunately left significant disturbance along New Jersey’s Delaware Bay coastline.
 Many of the Bay’s beaches have lost 5ft. or more of sand due to strong westerly winds and intense storm surge.
 This loss of sand from Delaware beaches left a predominantly mud-based, rubble laden coastline.